UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 {: .language-bash}

 ~~~
-/Users/scully/Desktop/shell-lesson-data/ex-data
+/Users/nelle/Desktop/shell-lesson-data/exercise-data
 ~~~
 {: .output}

 ~~~
-$ cd /Users/scully/Desktop/shell-lesson-data
+$ cd /Users/nelle/Desktop/shell-lesson-data
 ~~~
 {: .language-bash}

-Remember to replace the example name "Scully" with the one on your device.
 Run `pwd` and `ls -F` to ensure that we're in the directory we expect.

 > ## Two More Shortcuts
 >
 > The shell interprets a tilde (`~`) character at the start of a path to
 > mean "the current user's home directory".
-For example, if Scully's home
+For example, if Nelle's home
-> directory is `/Users/scully`, then `~/data` is equivalent to
+> directory is `/Users/nelle`, then `~/data` is equivalent to
-> `/Users/scully/data`.
+> `/Users/nelle/data`.
 This only works if it is the first character in the
-> path: `here/there/~/elsewhere` is *not* `here/there/Users/scully/elsewhere`.
+> path; `here/there/~/elsewhere` is *not* `here/there/Users/nelle/elsewhere`.
 >
 > Another shortcut is the `-` (dash) character. `cd` will translate `-` into
 > *the previous directory I was in*, which is faster than having to remember,